Published On: January 6th, 2025

 All this means I don’t have to buy things in plastic bottles or tubs destined to be thrown away or channelled into the resource-intensive recycling system.

 The other bonus?
-I know exactly what’s in my salve.
-And some of it I can grow in my own garden, which leaves me with this delightfully unique sense of pride.
+I know exactly what’s in my calendula salve recipe.
+And some ingredients I can even grow in my own garden, which leaves me with this delightfully unique sense of pride.

-• Nourishing dried and chapped skin and lips.
+• Nourishing for dried and chapped skin and lips.

-• Making your skin generally feel damn awesome and super soft.
+• Makes your skin generally feel damn awesome and super soft.

-I get a lot of questions about my calendula salve, so I’m sharing the way I do it here – to prove you don’t need fancy cloths and double-boilers to make this happen, like so many other recipes suggest.
+I get a lot of questions about how to make calendula salve, so I’m sharing it here – to prove you don’t need fancy muslin cloths and double-boilers to make this happen, like so many other calendula cream recipes suggest.
 Simple things you probably already have in your kitchen will do the trick.

 Part 1: Make the solar-infused herbal oil